Choosing a child's last name

 How can I choose my child's last name?

-When choosing a surname for your (newborn) child, at least one of the parents must have Dutch nationality.
+Furthermore, when making a name choice for the last name of your (newborn) child, at least one of the parents must have Dutch nationality.

 How?